mgriebling/ExpressionParser/README.md

 # ExpressionParser

-The **ExpressionParser** package parses and evaluates mathematical expressions and produces both a LaTeX translation and an evaluated result.
+The **ExpressionParser** package parses and evaluates mathematical expressions and produces both a $\LaTeX$ translation and an evaluated result.

 For example, the following: